 Make A Plan

 Map out a plan of action to get you from where you are now, to where you want to go (i.e. your early retirement, or ‘destination point’).
-This plan will likely involve a budget, possibly some plan around investing and/or accumulation or divestment of assets; something to do with wealth building and debt reduction in any case.
+This can include moving to Traditions of America at Silver Spring, an active adult housing community, for instance, or even traveling across the globe.
+Whatever be the plan, it is better if you start preparing for it well in advance.
+These plans will likely involve a budget, possibly some plan around investing and/or accumulation or divestment of assets; something to do with wealth building and debt reduction in any case.
 You should know how to carry out your thrift sending plan (check out https://walkercpg.com/thrift-spending-plan/) according to the changing market, interest rate environment, and financial needs of two or three decades.
 Your plan will be unique to you and your personal set of circumstances and opportunities.

 Consult An Expert